iamsuz/v1.factorium/readme.md

 ## Estate Baron

-estatebaron.com is a web application for RealEstate crown funding.
+estatebaron.com is a web application for RealEstate crowd investment.

 ## Official Documentation